Parlour music

-Parlour music is a type of popular music which, as the name suggests, is intended to be performed in the parlours of houses, usually by amateur singers and pianists.
+Parlour music (or parlor music) is a type of popular music which, as the name suggests, is intended to be performed in the parlours of houses, usually by amateur singers and pianists.
 Disseminated as sheet music, its heyday came in the 19th century, as a result of a steady increase in the number of households with enough resources to purchase musical instruments and instruction in music, and with the leisure time and cultural motivation to engage in recreational music-making.
 Its popularity faded in the 20th century as the phonograph record and radio replaced sheet music as the most common means for the spread of popular music.

 History

 Many of the earliest parlour songs were transcriptions for voice and keyboard of other music.
 Thomas Moore's Irish Melodies, for instance, were traditional (or "folk") tunes supplied with new lyrics by Moore, and many arias from Italian operas, particularly those of Bellini and Donizetti, became parlour songs, with texts either translated or replaced by new lyrics.
 Various other genres were also performed in the parlour, including patriotic selections, religious songs, and pieces written for the musical stage.
 Excerpts from blackface minstrel shows, arranged for voice and keyboard, were particularly popular.
 Also, a handful of the better-known art songs, such as Schubert's "Serenade," became part of the parlour repertory.
 Lyrics written for parlour songs often have sentimental themes, such as love songs or poetic meditations.
+Fantastical or exuberant themes were also common, as was commentary on incidents and events of the day, such as "Bryan Free Silver March", "Homeless Tonight" or "Shootin' Craps".

 As the 19th century wore on, more and more songs were newly composed specifically for use by amateurs at home, and these pieces (written originally as parlour songs, rather than being adapted from other genres) began to develop a style all their own: similar in melodic and harmonic content to art songs of the day, but shorter and simpler in structure and making fewer technical demands on singer and accompanist.
 Stephen Foster's "Ah!
 May the Red Rose Live Alway" and "Come with Thy Sweet Voice Again" are early and elegant examples of the genre.